lnenad/dotenv-generator/README.md

 [![asciicast](https://asciinema.org/a/598649.svg)](https://asciinema.org/a/598649)

-### How to use env-generator
+### How to use dotenv-generator

-Ideally your project should use `env-generator` as a `postinstall` action.
-This means that after installation of your package, `env-generator` will be run.
+Ideally your project should use `npx dotenv-generator` as a `postinstall` action.
+This means that after installation of your package, `dotenv-generator` will be run.
 This allows for a seamless setup of your project.
 Don't forget to include an `.env.example` file with descriptions of your fields.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->